Arman170616/Capstone-Project-An-End-to-End-ITS-Application/README.md

 #!/bin/bash

+# Exit immediately if a command exits with a non-zero status
+set -e

+# Generate README.md content
+cat <<EOL > README.md
 # Traffic Congestion Prediction API

 This project is an end-to-end Intelligent Transportation System (ITS) application that predicts traffic congestion levels based on vehicle count, weather, and road conditions.
 The API is built with Flask, and the model uses scikit-learn's Random Forest Classifier for predictions.